Applications for the 2025 Cohort are accepted Oct 14th – Dec 1st, 2024. Selected participants will be notified in January, 2025.

 For help, contact OFRF’s Research & Education Program Coordinator, Mary Hathaway.
 Email: mary@ofrf.org

 An advisory committee, made up of OFRF Staff and organic farmers and researchers who serve on the OFRF Board of Directors, will review applications.
-A rubric will be provided in the project application form, providing clarity for applicants and guidance for the review committee (click here to see last year’s rubric, but note that it will be updated for 2024).
+A rubric will be provided in the project application form, providing clarity for applicants and guidance for the review committee (click here to view the rubric).
 Special consideration will be given to BIPOC, veteran and beginning farmers.
 OFRF will make every effort to ensure inclusivity in proposal review, acknowledging the commitment and time required to conduct on-farm research.

 All projects will conclude with a brief findings report that helps visually share the findings and major project components.
 Farmer-researchers will be responsible for contributing to the writing of this report, with assistance from OFRF staff.